Enhancing Indoor and Outdoor THz Communications with Beyond Diagonal-IRS: Optimization and Performance Analysis: Performance Evaluation

 \section{Performance Evaluation}

-In this section, the performance of a proposed BD-IRS to enhance THz communication systems is evaluated.
-We compare the proposed hybrid transmissive/reflective design with two reference schemes: TDMA and FDMA.
-In the former, the IRS consecutively switches between transmissive and reflective mode to serve all the users.
+In this section, the performance of a fully connected BD-IRS to enhance THz communication systems is evaluated.
+We compare the hybrid transmissive/reflective design with two reference schemes: time-divided (TDMA) and frequency-divided (FDMA).
+In the former, IRS consecutively switches between transmissive and reflective mode to serve all the users.
 In the latter, two user groups are simultaneously served in two orthogonal frequency bandwidths.
+The results are also compared with those of the STAR IRS \cite{wang2023simultaneously}.
 Furthermore, the analysis examines the impact of various simulation parameters, including the IRS performance across different frequency bands.
 Simulation parameters are listed in Table \ref{tab:SP}.

 The proposed scheme's effectiveness is determined by the algorithm's convergence.
 Through extensive simulation, average results are generated and plotted across different operating modes over iterations.
 Fig. \ref{fig:R1} shows that, as the algorithm iterates, it converges to a stable point by setting $N_r=N_t$ and $M=K$.
-Notably, the proposed scheme outperforms other schemes due to limitations in reflective and transmissive IRS configurations respectively.
+Notably, the proposed scheme outperforms others due to limitations in reflective and transmissive IRS configurations, respectively.
 Time-divided allows reflective and transmissive users to receive signals at different intervals, whereas frequency-division serves both user groups concurrently but at different bandwidths.
-In contrast, our approach allows for simultaneous service provision to both user sets, resulting in a higher average rate than alternatives.
+In contrast, the hybrid approach allows for simultaneous service to both user sets, resulting in a higher average rate than alternatives.

-The comparative analysis, illustrated in Fig. \ref{fig:R2} under consistent settings, evaluates the efficacy of the proposed scheme against time-divided and frequency-divided strategies across a range of IRS element counts.
-The findings underscore the distinct advantage of the proposed approach, which surpasses the time-divided and frequency-divided methods by approximately 30.50\% and 70.28\%, respectively, demonstrating its notable superiority.
+The comparative analysis, illustrated in Fig. \ref{fig:R2} under consistent settings, evaluates the efficacy of the hybrid approach against time-divided, frequency-divided strategies and STAR IRS across a range of IRS element counts.
+The findings underscore the distinct advantage of the fully connected hybrid approach, which surpasses the time-divided, frequency-divided, and STAR IRS methods by approximately 30.50\% , 69.9\% and 76.99\%, respectively, demonstrating its notable superiority.

 Fig. \ref{fig:R3} illustrates the influence of transmit power and IRS elements on the system's performance.
 The results reveal that both factors contribute to enhancing system performance.
 Notably, increasing power levels exhibit a more pronounced effect on system performance compared to escalating the number of IRS elements.
 Specifically, power levels exhibit an average percentage increase of $55.98\%$, while the increase attributable to IRS elements is approximately $11.94\%$.